ignistfs/mangaNatoPHP/README.md

 ```
 &nbsp;
 Requires parameter $mangalink,returns array(localFile, localFileHTML, remoteFile,remoteFileHTML).Images are protected so they need to be downloaded locally first before displaying.
 Use the $downloadLocally(boolean) parameter for specifying to download or not the files and $localPATH for setting the download directory.
+&nbsp;&nbsp;
+You can have a look on how it works by trying the test files in tests/